tasmota/docs/docs/Serial-to-TCP-Bridge.md

 # Serial to TCP Bridge

-!!! info "Connect to a serial device over the network"
+!!! info "Connect to a serial device over the network, also known as ser2net"

 Needs `#define USE_TCP_BRIDGE`.
 This is available in the `zbbridge` build so you can use that or [compile your own build](Compile-your-build).